rust-lang/rfcs/text/0000-min-rust-version.md

 field.
 In other words `edition = "2018"` will imply `rust = "1.31"` and
 `edition = "2015"` will imply `rust = "1.0"`.

-`cargo init` will use version of a currently used toolchain.
+`cargo init` would use the version of the toolchain used.

 ## `cfg`-based MSRVs